disco-lang/disco/notes/containers-spec.md

 To do
 -----

-- Add type inference for isPrime, crash
+- Add type inference for crash (& other prims??)
-- Add factor primitive
 - Add primitives 'reduce' and 'mapReduce' on containers.
 - Add container subtyping
 - Fix container comprehensions.